NB: only the most relevant general sites are listed below. More specific resources appear under individual seminar sessions

-'Coaching inns', section of 'Cupidity' website dedicated to the Regency period and maintained by A. Woodley.
+'Coaching inns', section of British Heritage website dedicated to hostelries along the old North road.

 'Coaching routes' in the early 18thC: 'An exact and compleat List of the Flying Coaches, Stage Coaches, Waggons, and Carriers, with the Inns they come to, and Days of the Week they go out of London; collated this present Year 1721', from: W. Stow, Remarks on London (1722)

 'Coffee Houses', part of the 'Waes Hael Poetry & Tobacco Club'